donsheehy/datastructures/docs/_sources/index.rst.txt

-.. ds2 documentation master file, created by sphinx-quickstart on Thu Feb 20 13:42:26 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A First Course in Data Structures in Python
+A First Course on Data Structures in Python
 ===========================================
 by Don Sheehy
 -------------